sowelswl/sowelswl.github.io/index.md

 I previously worked part-time as a quantitative researcher at a private equity fund, where I was part of a two-person team that developed a stock index enhancement product from the data stage to full implementation.
 In October 2023, I independently launched live trading, and the current scale has reached tens of millions level.

-Since 2022, I have attended over 200 roadshows by private equity funds and regularly engage in offline discussions with industry peers, giving me a deep understanding of quantitative private equity funds' stock index enhancement products.

 ---